4 Ways to Cycle Around the World

 Biking is a great way to explore the world.

 How can you climb the French Alps, wander through Roman ruins in Turkey, cross the United States, or explore the Australian outback on a shoestring budget that would make even the most frugal backpacker blush?
 The answer is surprisingly simple—with a bicycle.

-In this era of high gas prices, fuel surcharges and talk of the next depression just around the corner, the bicycle remains one of the best kept secrets both in order to travel cheaply and to get to know a culture.
+In this era of high gas prices using the oil that fuels global warming, the bicycle remains one of the best-kept secrets both in order to travel cheaply and to get to know a culture and often the locals.
 Outside of a group of diehard enthusiasts, the idea going on vacation by bicycle hardly occurs to most people.
-If it does, thoughts of “too hard” and “just for the young” keep many from exploring the idea further.
+If it does, thoughts of “too hard” and “just for the young” keep many from further exploring the idea.

 The truth is that bike touring only has to be as strenuous as you want to make it.
 Don't fancy camping every night and crossing continents at a racing pace?
 Go instead for a laid-back ride along Europe's canal and riverside paths—no traffic and flat—or a jaunt through New Zealand's vineyards, stopping at a B&B each night.
 There are so many ways to tour by bicycle.
 You can pick the one which appeals most to your budget, experience, and sense of adventure.

 No matter how you do it, your credit card bill is almost guaranteed to come out healthier compared with equivalent trips using motorized transport.
 And do not forget the bonus of equally slimming effects on your waistline!